Located in East Texas South of Kilgore, between

 down from a survivor or rescuer connected to the

 Please contact us by email from the Contact Us page or write the New London Museum at P.O.
 Box 477, New London, Texas, 75682.

 This website is a replacement of the original website maintained by William (Bill) N. Grigg, Jr., son of William Grigg, Sr., a survivor of the New London School Disaster.
 Since Bill Junior's passing on September 22, 2001, this website was acquired and built using his format as a model.

 Bill was in complete charge of everything and when he died, it was believed that his website and all the information he had collected over the years was lost.
 After much hard work and research, it was found that the website in it's entirety had been copied and stored before Bill's passing.
 This new website, NewLondonSchool.org is the rebirth of Bill's dream.

-Our Webmaster, Robert Hilliard, holds a MS and BS in Industrial Technology from the University of Texas at Tyler.
-He has worked in various capacities as a Senior Programmer Analyst since 1987 and has spent the last 18+ years as Webmaster for numerous website implementations.
+About our Web Developer: Robert "Trip" Hilliard, holds a MS and BS in Industrial Technology from the University of Texas at Tyler.
+He has worked in various capacities as a Senior Programmer Analyst since 1987 and has spent the last 18+ years as Web Developer for numerous website implementations.
 But first and foremost, Robert has been an active enthusiast for the New London area and its history for more than 30 years.

 We will continue to be a source of knowledge concerning the New London School Explosion.
-There will be some modernization and updating of the site, but in respect to Bill Grigg, Jr., the site format and look and feel, will not change.
+There will be some modernization and updating of the site, but out of respect to Bill Grigg, Jr., this site will hold its current style and format.